 Quick Start

-git clone https://github.com/zerolimit-es/proton-scheduler
+git clone https://github.com/zerolimit-es/solid-scheduler

 cp .env.example .env